Impact review cycles

 Manager-to-Direct Report review:

-4. Goal Setting: What goals do you want this teammate to achieve over the next 6 months?
+2. Next 6-months: What goals and/or areas for improvement do you want this teammate to focus on achieving over the next 6 months?

-In addition to asking the above questions during the Impact Review process, we also ask our Managers to submit a Talent Assessment score in alignment with our 9-box guidance.
+In addition to asking the above questions during the Impact Review process, we also ask our Managers to submit a Talent Assessment score.

 Combined with the Impact Review Feedback, the Talent Assessment framework helps: